Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Methodology

 To estimate $\eta$ dynamically, we consider two levels of variability.
-First is the variability in queried samples at each sampling stage that emerges from the noise and measurement errors in $y$.
-The second level of variability is associated with the dynamic nature of $\eta$ from one sampling stage to the next due to the nature of the unknown black-box function (e.g., jumps or discontinuities).
+First is the variability in queried data emerging from the noise and measurement errors in $y$ at each querying stage.
+The second level of variability is associated with the dynamic nature of $\eta$ between querying stages due to the nature of the unknown black-box function (e.g., jumps or discontinuities).
 This bi-level nature of variability motivates the need for a hierarchical model.
 A Bayesian hierarchical model allows us to capture this hierarchy while simultaneously encoding the uncertainty at each of the levels.
-The trade-off parameter $\eta_j$ captures the first level of variability at sampling stage $j$ given the set of hyper-parameters $\bm{\theta}$.
+The trade-off parameter $\eta_j$ captures the first level of variability at querying stage $j$ given the set of hyper-parameters $\bm{\theta}$.
 We model $\{\eta_j|\bm{\theta}_j\}\stackrel{iid}{\sim} p(\eta|{\bm{\theta}_j})$.
 Here, the conditional independence of $\{\eta_j|\bm{\theta}_j\}$ tells us that the trade-off parameters at one sampling stage are exchangeable (de Finetti's theorem \cite{bernardo1996}), but not independent.
 To capture the variability in $\eta$ across multiple sampling stages, we model $\{\bm{\theta}_j|\bm{\psi}\}\stackrel{iid}{\sim} p(\bm{\theta}|\bm{\psi})$ where $\bm{\psi}$ is another set of hyper-parameters fixed from \emph{a priori} assumptions.
-De Finetti's theorem from this conditional independence shows that the trade-off parameters at subsequent sampling stages are exchangeable as well.
-Indeed, this aligns with our assumption that the trade-off parameter at any sampling stage is not completely independent of the previous actions (exploration or exploitation).
-A schematic of this hierarchy presented in Figure~2 shows how a fixed set of hyper-parameters $\bm{\psi}=\{a,b\}$ guides $\bm{\theta}=\{\alpha,\beta\}$, which in turn guides $\eta$ and subsequently helps in electing the data to query.
+De Finetti's theorem from this conditional independence shows that the trade-off parameters at subsequent querying stages are exchangeable as well.
+Indeed, this aligns with our assumption that the trade-off parameter at any querying stage is not completely independent of the previous actions (exploration or exploitation).
 In the next two subsections, we discuss the prior and the sampling distributions employed in this study.